GrahamDumpleton/mod_wsgi/docs/user-guides/frequently-asked-questions.rst

 Apache Process Crashes
 ----------------------

-*Q*: When the mod_wsgi module is initially being loaded by Apache, why does the Apache server processes crash with a 'segmentation fault'?

-*A*: This is nearly always caused due to mod_python also being loaded by Apache at the same time as mod_wsgi and the Python installation not providing a shared library, or mod_python having originally being built against a static Python library.
-This is especially a problem with older Linux distributions before they started shipping with Python as a shared library.

-Further information on these problems can be found in various sections of [:doc:`../user-guides/installation-issues`].

 *Q*: When the first request is made against a WSGI application, why does the Apache server process handling the request crash with a 'segmentation fault'?